M0-Amine/songs_recommendation_system/README.md

 # Collaborators
 Collaboratively developed by Mohamed Amine SALIMI (M0-Amine) and Khaoula JELLAL, this project serves as an assignment for the 'Algorithmique II' course in the first year at UM6P-CS School Of Computer Science.

-# Results
-The final outcome of the system is a stack or playlist that contains all the newly suggested songs determined by the K- Nearest Neighbors algorithm. ideally, the system will make whole playlists for the user based on his listening history, and potentially introduce new tracks from genres that the user may not typically explore.